Digital Marketing KPI Dashboards for Social, SEO, Ads, Emails

 - Top three campaigns: by click-through rate.

-Here are two dashboard examples to see as you explore the power of marketing dashboards:
+Here are two dashboard examples to see as you explore the power of marketing KPIs dashboards:

 Get Started With Your Marketing Dashboard Set

-You can get started with the help of our marketing dashboards examples and KPI templates, available online, and use your own data.
+You can get started with the help of our marketing dashboards examples and KPI templates, available online, and use your own data to get started.

-Or, learn about the fundamentals of dashboard building.
+Or, learn about the fundamentals of dashboard building to create valuable dashboards.